Sacramento Disc Dog club kicks off its first season

 “Disc Dog is probably the most open and fun, cheapest thing you can do with your dog,” he said.
 “It’s open to anyone.
 That’s the beauty of Toss and Fetch; if your dog can chase a Frisbee, we can have some fun.”

-The Sacramento Disc Dog club will play for the next four consecutive Saturdays for its first season of the year at the Sacramento Lions Club located off of Ky.
-2383.
+The Sacramento Disc Dog club will play for the next four consecutive Saturdays for its first season of the year at the Sacramento Lions Club, off Kentucky 2383.
 Handlers will have to pay $40 for club dues, which also covers one dog, and $10 for each additional dog entered after that.

 cnetherton@mcleannews.com, 270-691-7360